 "The Hub was able to tap into the wealth of knowledge of our incredible network of alums in London," said Paula Wishart, assistant dean of student development and career initiatives who is leading the LSA Opportunity Hub.
 "Our alums are providing perspectives on leadership in a global context, which is so relevant to how students will be engaging in their careers as they move beyond Michigan."

 The Barger Leadership Institute (BLI), is a student-powered, faculty-guided community dedicated to developing leadership learning through engaged liberal arts education.
 BLI programs are available to all U-M undergraduate students at any point in their undergraduate career.
 Learn more about joining BLI.
+Learn more about the BLI's Access Opportunity trip in London.

 The LSA Opportunity Hub is a central space in the college dedicated to helping students fulfill their professional aspirations.
 Their expertise is available to all LSA undergraduates